randomtruffles/Dominion_League/rules.md

 ### <a name="1.4"></a>1.4.
 Hiatus

-You retain your tier placement, space permitting (see [2.4](#2.4) and [2.5](#2.5)), during a short break of up to 2 consecutive seasons.
-If you rejoin after a longer break of 3 or more consecutive seasons, you will be placed as a new player.
+Depending on the number of seasons since you last participated in the League, you may retain your previous tier placement, or you may be placed as a new player.
+See Tier Placement ([2.4](#2.4)) and Flex Divisions ([2.5](#2.5)) for details.

 <a name="1.4.1"></a>1.4.1.
-For players taking a break starting during Season 53 or earlier, a short break is up to 5 consecutive seasons.
+A short break is a break of up to 2 consecutive seasons.

+<a name="1.4.2"></a>1.4.2.
+A medium break is a break of between 3 and 5 consecutive seasons.

+<a name="1.4.3"></a>1.4.3.
+A long break is a break of 6 or more consecutive seasons.

 ### <a name="1.5"></a>1.5.
 Accounts